sayedhfatimi/the-contemplative-path-posts/2025-10-02-considering-the-shift-of-the-overton-window/post.md

 The same is true in reverse.
 Ideas also exit the window, sometimes without us noticing.
 What once seemed unquestionable can drift, slowly, into the realm of the unspeakable.
 The rituals that once organized a society become relics.
 The truths that once anchored a generation become curiosities for the next.
 The frame does not only invite new ideas in; it quietly pushes old ones out.

 And always, the paradox: once the window has shifted, the new arrangement feels obvious.
 The impossibility of yesterday becomes the banality of today.
-We forget the resistance, the outrage, the insistence that “this can never change.”
+We forget the resistance, the outrage, the insistence that "this can never change."
 Retrospect paints the shift as inevitable.
 But inevitability is only the story we tell ourselves after the frame has already moved.

 To trace the mechanics of movement, then, is to attend to the subtle engines of culture: repetition, narrative, metaphor, silence, and time.
 These are the levers by which perception shifts and the possible is remade.